boost/consyncful/README.md

 ```

 #### References
-References work like you woule expect:
+References work like you would expect:

 ```ruby